The “Holy Grail” WordPress Site Speed Course launched August 2021.

 So again, I’m not looking to compare the Holy Grail configuration to static WordPress setup using headless WordPress or JAMstack.
 But if you’re interested in looking into that stuff, Cloudflare has a great article on JAMstack.
 And their impressive Workers technology behind their approach to this is super intriguing.
 I’m sure I’ll experiment with it in the near future.

 Shifter and Strattic are two of the top player in the headless/static WordPress hosting world right now.
 But I’m thinking Cloudflare Workers will be the way to go for me when I get around to deploying and testing static WordPress sites.

 Adam Preiser at WP Crafter has a nice summary of the Pros and Cons of Static WordPress Hosting if you’d like to determine if Static WordPress could be right for you.

 Improving the Holy Grail Site Speed Configuration

 Do you have a similar, nay I say, better cocktail of hosting and plugins?
 Do you have any recommendations that might make this tech stack better?

 Drop your comments below and let’s talk shop.

-Be the first to know when the FREE mini video course is available.
-It’ll be a few short videos that will help you get the Holy Grail site speed configuration working on your website.
+The free mini-course is available.
+It’s be a few short videos that will help you get the Holy Grail site speed configuration working on your website.

-A paid course will also be available for those who want even more granular teachings around WordPress site speed and performance optimizations.
+A paid course is also available for those who want even more granular teachings around WordPress site speed and performance optimizations.

-Hop on the interest list below to be notified when the FREE mini course is ready.
+Check out the free mini-course at the course site.
 If you like the free stuff, you’ll absolutely love the paid course.